Requirements for Undergraduate Degrees

 All students receiving baccalaureate degrees from Old Dominion University shall complete the University’s General Education Program.
 At the lower division (freshman and sophomore), the program’s designed courses develop the Skills (Goals 1-2 below) needed for later study and the Ways of Knowing (Goals 3-4) needed to understand the various approaches to knowledge at work in the University.
 At the upper division (junior and senior), Options B, C and D provide a multidisciplinary experience to broaden the student’s ability to apply the Skills and Ways of Knowing at a more advanced level.

-All lower-level requirements within this program may be met by credit awarded to students who are able to demonstrate appropriate experiential learning that fulfills the objectives of the particular Skills and Ways of Knowing requirements.
+All lower-level requirements within this program may be met by credit awarded to students who are able to demonstrate appropriate prior learning that fulfills the objectives of the particular Skills and Ways of Knowing requirements.
 Though not all learning and experiences are worthy of being recognized with the reward of academic credit, the principle that supports the policy is that many valid learning experiences worthy of such credit do take place outside of the traditional classroom setting.
-For procedures to meet General Education Requirements in this manner, please consult the section of this Catalog on Experiential Learning Credit Options at the Undergraduate Level and visit the Experiential Learning web site at www.uc.odu.edu/elt.
+For procedures to meet General Education Requirements in this manner, please consult the section of this Catalog on Prior Learning Assessment Credit Options at the Undergraduate Level and visit the Prior Learning Assessment web site at https://www.odu.edu/academics/academic-records/evaluation-of-credit/prior-learning.

 General Education Philosophy